Select Dynamic field

 Stage 1 - Level and Align

-The second stage is to adjust your braces to correct any bite problems - such as an overbite, underbite, or crossbite.
-When you bite down, these problems occur when your upper and lower jaws do not fit together properly.
-Your orthodontist will use different wires, elastics, springs, or other devices to move your jaws and teeth into the right position.
-If you have any gaps between your teeth, your orthodontist will close them during this stage.
+Next, we fix bite problems such as overbite, underbite, or crossbite.
+These occur when your upper and lower jaws don't fit together properly.
+The braces are adjusted with various wires, elastics, springs, or other devices to move your jaws and teeth into the correct position.
+In this stage, any gaps between your teeth will be closed.

 Stage 3 - Fine Tuning

-The final stage is to make minor adjustments and refinements to your teeth and bite.
-Your orthodontist will use the finest wires and elastics to move your teeth slightly to ensure they are in the best position possible.
-This stage usually lasts for a few months before your braces are removed.
+Finally, minor adjustments and refinements are made to your teeth and bite.
+The finest wires and elastics are used to make slight movements, ensuring your teeth are in the best position possible.
+This stage usually lasts a few months before the braces are removed.
+The orthodontist may also bend the archwire to make some of these final adjustments.

 get your new smile